iansyd/NixOS-config/docs/NixOS-notes.md

 b.
 Set up sync to an existing account

 8. Set up Edge Browser.
 I did not sort out how to do this declaritavly (if it is possible) so instead...
 a.
-Install microsoft edge from the flatpak repo
+Install microsoft edge and teams from the flatpak repo
 ```
 flatpak remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo
-flatpak install com.microsoft.Edge
+flatpak install com.microsoft.Edge com.github.IsmaelMartinez.teams_for_linux
 ```
 b. log out then back in again or rebuild the menu using
 ```